 Pearson Edexcel International GCSEs are comparable to Levels 1 and 2 of the Regulatory Frameworks in England, Wales, and Northern Ireland.

-Pearson Edexcel International GCSEs are currently graded A* – G.
+All Pearson Edexcel International GCSEs are now graded 9-1.

 Assessment is terminal, taking place at the end of the course, and can include written, oral, coursework, and practical assessment.

 Only the terminal assessment contributes to the final grade.